 Commodity derivatives are used to address customer commodity demands and to take positions for the group's own account.
-Commodity derivatives primarily consist of commodity forwards, commodity futures and commodity options.
+Commodity derivatives primarily consist of forwards, futures, and options.

 7.3.4 Credit derivatives

 Credit derivatives are used to hedge the credit risk exposure from one counterparty to another and manage the credit exposure to selected counterparties on behalf of customers and for the group's own positions.
 Credit derivatives primarily consist of credit default swaps and total return swaps.